tostanoski/vvh-jekyll/README.md

 ## Known issues

 1. `arm/v7` version (aka `armhf`) doesn't exist in this repository.
-    - Yes, `arm/v7` has become too difficult to support.
+    * Yes, `arm/v7` has become too difficult to support.
 2. `alpine` version doesn't exist in this repository.
-    - Yes, not all Jekyll dependencies are built with `musl` support, so `glibc`-based images are now the only option (Debian).
+    * Yes, not all Jekyll dependencies are built with `musl` support, so `glibc`-based images are now the only option (Debian).
 3. RESOLVED as of Jekyll 4.3
     ~~`webrick` errors during startup.~~
-    - ~~As of April 2021, Ruby 3.0 is out, and Jekyll is still on 4.2 (released 12/2020).
+    ~~- As of April 2021, Ruby 3.0 is out, and Jekyll is still on 4.2 (released 12/2020).
 Jekyll 4.2 doesn't have `webrick` listed as a dependency, so we'll have to manually add it to Gemfile for now if you want to use Ruby 3.0.~~
     ~~Ruby 3.0 removed this bundled gems so you'll need to add them manually if you use them: `sdbm`, `webrick`, `net-telnet`, `xmlrpc`.
 Hopefully Jekyll 4.3 will have `webrick` listed as a Jekyll dependency (it is fixed in Jekyll master branch) so manually updating Gemfiles won't be needed.~~

 ## Q&A